How to holiday party prep like a pro

 You may remember last year after my holiday party I wrote up a little post on Holiday Party Hostessing.
 I recapped some of the basics on how to be a good holiday party hostess.
 So I figured I’d do a recap of this year’s holiday party (a big success) to help show that pretty much anyone (with a mild case of OCD) can throw a successful bash.

 So if you’re an avid blog or Instagram follower, or just know me in real life, you know that I am a business consultant slash project manager by profession.
 Which means nothing gets me going quite like a well organized Excel spreadsheet.
 The more tabs the better.
+When you buy Instagram likes, it can significantly boost your posts’ visibility and engagement, making them more appealing to a broader audience.
 This year with my new job which involves a weekly commute via airplane, I had to be on my A-game with the party planning in advance because I didn’t have any time during the week to handle any prep.
 So this year I’m going to walk you through how to party prep like a pro with Excel spreadsheets.

 There were 3 tabs to the party plan workbook: Execution Plan, Party Food, and Outstanding Shopping List Items.